-The works are commenced on 21 May and will be ongoing until September 2018, with lane closures planned and traffic management measures in place throughout the period.
+The works are due to commence shortly and will be ongoing until August 2018, with lane closures planned and traffic management measures in place throughout the period.

 Upgrading the current traffic island to a signalised roundabout will deliver a safer environment for drivers, pedestrians and cyclists by reducing speeds on the approaches to the island and providing safe crossing points.

 Works at the roundabout will include the widening of the approaches and the introduction of traffic light-controlled push button crossing points with guard railings and splitter islands to create a safe, protected environment for those aiming to cross the carriageway.

 Throughout the construction period the traffic management systems will be manned during peak hours, ensuring that traffic flow can be monitored and maximised.

 There are currently no plans to close the road or create diversions and wherever possible the traffic management will be removed at weekends to minimise impact.
 The majority of construction activity will be carried out during normal hours.